 Clarissa H. Armstrong

-Samuel Luther "Charley" Griswold was born November 2, 1828, in New York, and died November 27, 1912, in Baraboo, Sauk Co., WI, at age 84.
+Samuel Luther "Charley" Griswold was born November 2, 1827, in New York, and died November 27, 1912, at his home, one mile west of Baraboo, Sauk Co., WI, at age 85.
 Buried in Walnut Hill Cemetery, Baraboo, Sauk Co., WI.
 He is the son of Unknown, of New York.

 Clarissa H. "Clara" Armstrong was born July 22, 1838, in the Front of Yonge Twp., Leeds Co., District of Johnstown, Province of Upper Canada, and died May 13, 1917, in Baraboo, Sauk Co., WI, at age 78.
 Buried in Walnut Hill Cemetery, Baraboo, Sauk Co., WI.
 She is the daughter of John H. Armstrong of the Province of New York, British America, and Mary B. "Polly" Wood of Leeds, Leeds and Grenville United Counties, Upper Canada.